Understand Your Credit Score

 - Types of credit used

 Want to learn more?
 Check out these frequently asked questions for more about credit scores and credit health.

 Want to track your score?
 See your credit score and access your full credit report in Web Branch anytime for free.

 How to Improve Your Score

-The higher your score, the more likely you will get approved for loans and qualify for the best rates, so it’s vital to maintain a positive credit history.
+The higher your score, the more likely you will be approved for loans and qualify for the best rates, so it’s important to maintain a positive credit history.

 Factors that help your score:

 - Paying bills on time (including credit cards, auto loan, mortgages, most utility bills and more)